ems-project/EMSCommonBundle/doc/processors.md

      - `south-west`
      - `north-east`
      - `south-east`
  - `_quality` is an integer between 0 and 100.
-Is set to 0 a PNG will be generated.
-Otherwise is refers to the quality of the JPEG generated.
+Is set to 0 a PNG will be generated, otherwise is refers to the quality of the JPEG generated.
  - `_background` color used to replace (semi-)transparent pixels in the format `#000000`
  - `_height` define the height (in pixel) of the generated image is `_resize` is defined.
 If not define it will be computed from the `_width` parameter in order to preserve the initial proportion.
  - `_width` define the height (in pixel) of the generated image is `_resize` is defined.
 If not define it will be computed from the `_width` parameter in order to preserve the initial proportion.